jerrinot/subzero/README.md

   type id

 ## Custom Kryo Serializers
 SubZero can use custom Kryo serializers.
+### Simple Case
 Just create a file `subzero-serializers.properties` and have it on a classpath of your project.

 SubZero expects the property file to have the following format:
 ````
 some.package.YouDomainClass=other.package.KryoSerializer
 ````
+### Advanced Registration

-This approach works fine in most cases, but sometimes you do not know domain classnames up front - for example when the class is created by a factory - think of `Collections::unmodifiableList`
+The simple approach works fine in most cases, but sometimes you do not know domain classnames up front - for example when the class is created by a factory - think of `Collections::unmodifiableList`